OpenYiffGames/HeatGame/Tools/HeatDownloader/README.md

 ## How to use it

-After a succefull installation you can execute it using as a module with `python -m heat_downloader` command or if your enviroment is setup correctly you can just execute `heat-downloader` on your terminal.
-(This last option requires your python's scripts directory to be on PATH)
+After a successful installation you can execute it as a module with `python -m heat_downloader` or, if your environment is set up correctly, simply run `heat-downloader`.
+(This requires your Python Scripts directory on PATH.)

 ### Commands:
 `-h` - shows help message \